Home Compare OTIS vs SUN.SW

 Otis Worldwide vs Sulzer: Which Stock Looks Stronger in 2026?

-Otis Worldwide holds the cleaner structural position, with the lead spread across growth and profitability.
+Otis Worldwide holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 Sulzer does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (OTIS: Russell 1000, SUN.SW: STOXX 600).

 The clearest separation starts in growth, but profitability adds another real layer to the result.
-The overall score gap is 23 points in favour of Otis Worldwide Corporation.
+Otis Worldwide Corporation leads by 19 points on the overall comparison score.

 INDUSTRY COMPARISON